 Ashfield Station is 300 metres from the centre and wheelchair accessible.
 From the station, proceed along Hercules Street to the intersection of Liverpool Road.

 There are bus stops on Liverpool Road and Brown Street near Ashfield (160 metres away).
-The closest bus stop is on Liverpool Road, 8 metres from the centre, near Fox Lane.
+The closest bus stops on Liverpool Road are heading East: directly across the road 10 metres from the centre near Fox's Lane (cross the road at the traffic lights near Hercules Street), or heading West: 100 metres down the road from the centre near Knox Street.

 For more information, please visit Transport NSW Accessibility Information.